 No visit to Alaska is complete without a cruise on Prince William Sound, departing from Valdez, where mighty tidewater glaciers crash great ice chunks into the sea, and whales, seals and seabirds are seen in abundance.

-From Valdez the Alaska Marine Highway Ferry takes you onwards back towards Anchorage at the end of your trip.
+From Valdez the Alaska Marine Highway Ferry takes you onward back toward Anchorage at the end of your trip.

 There are many alternative routes that we can suggest for you, including southeast Alaska, into Canada’s Yukon, and small ship cruising.

 AlaskaOne of the last wilderness areas on Earth, Alaska is one of the few places where entire ecosystems are still intact and ancient migratory routes uninterrupted.Read more about North America

 Was this useful?